 Prior to Fire OS 8, the “dark” background was actually used in many locations of the Fire tablets.
 Of course, most of them are NOT customizable.

-For example, the Settings app in most versions of Fire OS has a dark background, unlike the white background colour in many old Android phones and tablets.
+For example, the Settings app in most versions of Fire OS has a dark background, unlike the white background color in many old Android phones and tablets.
 Amazon also “locked” the UI so that you cannot change it.

 But such features are just part of the UI design.
 They are not related to the Dark Theme, Night Mode, or Blue Shade.